 On September 1, 2018, the dedication of another Official Texas Historical Marker was held at the plantation.
 This marker honors the "Monte Verdi Plantation Family Slaves" as an important and educational part of history.
 The theme for the dedication was "We Say Their Names".

-The plantation is now owned by Joe & Cecilia Koch. .
+The plantation is now a private residence owned by Joe & Cecilia Koch. .

 Circa 1844 cabin, known as the "Birdwell House"